Potentially hazardous object: Levels of hazard

 The two main scales used to categorize the impact hazards of asteroids are the Palermo scale and the Torino scale.

 Potentially hazardous comet

-A potentially hazardous comet (PHC) is a short-period comet which currently has an Earth-MOID less than 0.05 AU.
+A potentially hazardous comet (PHC) is a comet which meets the definition for a PHO.
 Known PHCs include: 109P/Swift-Tuttle, 55P/Tempel–Tuttle, 15P/Finlay, 289P/Blanpain, 255P/Levy, 206P/Barnard–Boattini, 21P/Giacobini–Zinner, and 73P/Schwassmann–Wachmann.
-Halley's Comet fit the criteria before AD 837, when it passed the earth at a distance of 0.033 AU.
+Halley's Comet fit the criteria before AD 837, when it passed the Earth at a distance of 0.033 AU.
 It now has an MOID of 0.075 AU.